ngs-fzb/MTBseq_source/MANUAL.md

 **USAGE**

-`MTBseq` expects the files. to be named in a specific way, please refer the `OVERVIEW` section of this manual.
+`MTBseq` expects the fastq files to be named in a specific way, please refer the `OVERVIEW` section of this manual.
 Here's a quick example

 ```sh
 (base) root@server:~/MTBseq_source/test# ls